rchiechi/GaussFit/README.md

 # GaussFit

 ## Synopsis
-This is a set of python scripts to parse I/V data, perform statistical analyses, generate plots and output parsed data as CSV files.
+This is a set of python scripts to parse raw I/V data, perform statistical analyses, generate plots and output parsed data as CSV files.
 Most functions and options are available via a `tkinter` gui that you can call with `GaussFit.py -G`.
 The outputs of `GaussFit.py` have been tested extensively and, while the code is a mess, the results can be considered reliable provided all warning messages are heeded.

 The `Stats.py` part is very much a work in progress, but it should, at the very least compute p-values using each file as a degree of freedom.